ericoporto/jsonparser/README.md

   Display("JSON Parsing has FINISHED for string\n\n%s", json_string);
 ```

-If you want an easier approach, it also packs a more approacheable parser:
+This module also packs a more approacheable (but less tested) parser:

 ```AGS Script
 function room_AfterFadeIn()
 {